Social Distancing Goes Out The Window When Wandering Bear Scampers Up Neighborhood Tree

 “Everything surreal, surreals the way to talk about it,” said Mandel.
 “We flattened the curve, now its time to be among people again – and bears.”

-Officials say if the bear is trapped, it will be relocated.
-It could just come down and wander off into the woods in the area.
+Officials say if the bear is eventually trapped, it will be relocated.